Const-me/Whisper/SampleClips/Readme.txt

 In theory, 1080ti delivers 10.6 TFlops FP32 and 484.4 GB/second VRAM bandwidth.

+The AMD APU in that desktop delivers 2.0 TFlops FP32, and 53.3 GB/second memory bandwidth.

 That variant of 1650 delivers 2.6 TFlops FP32, and 128.1 GB/second VRAM bandwidth.

-The AMD APU in that laptop delivers 1.6 TFlops FP32, and 51.2 GB/second memory bandwidth.
+The AMD APU in the laptop delivers 1.6 TFlops FP32, and 51.2 GB/second memory bandwidth.